Prospect Community Early Education and Care

 • Kindergarten – DECD – eligible for 15 hours per week – funded by Government in part.

-To find out more about the different types: https://www.startingblocks.gov.au/at-child-care/
+To find out more about the different types: Starting Blocks

-All of the care center’s, no matter the name:
+All of the care centre's, no matter the name:

 • All follow the same legislation and the same rating and assessment.